-State Water Project Tax Discussion.
+State Water Project Tax Discussion (Continued from December 5, 2018).

 RECOMMENDATION:

 Consider information provided by staff and provide policy direction as necessary.

 SUMMARY:

 The State Water Project (SWP) is a system of reservoirs, aqueducts, power plants, and pumping plants.
 Its main purpose is to store water and distribute it to urban and agricultural water suppliers in Northern California, the San Francisco Bay Area, the San Joaquin Valley, and Southern California.